Table of Contents

 • windows-scripts (.bat .cmd files)

-If instead you installed you the newer/beta universal ctags and use that as the backend (i.e., GTAGSLABEL=ctags or –gtagslabel=ctags) the following additional languages will have tags created for them:
+If you have installed universal ctags and use that as the backend (i.e. GTAGSLABEL=ctags or –gtagslabel=ctags) the following additional languages are supported:

 • clojure